AleMorales9011/ForgeWare/src/02-Provisioning Infrastructure.md

 # What's Terraform?

-Infrastructure as Code (IaC) tools allow you to manage infrastructure with configuration files rather than through a graphical user interface.
-IaC allows you to build, change, and manage your infrastructure in a safe, consistent, and repeatable way by defining resource configurations that you can version, reuse, and share.
+`Infrastructure as Code (IaC)` tools allow you to manage infrastructure with configuration files rather than through a graphical user interface.
+IaC allows you to manage your infrastructure consistently by defining resource configurations that you can version, reuse, and share.

-A simple

 # Installing Terraform

 To install Terraform, find the [appropriate package for your system](https://developer.hashicorp.com/terraform/install) and download it as a zip archive.
 After downloading Terraform, unzip the package.
 Terraform runs as a single binary named terraform.
-Any other files in the package can be safely removed and Terraform will still function.

->[!Note]
-> Finally, make sure that the terraform binary is available on your ```PATH```.
-This process will differ depending on your operating system.

 # Installing Azure CLI